-Drum miking is almost a "lost art" in the time of 40GB drum sample libraries, electronic music and home music production.
-People who started out making music with drum samples are progressing to getting drumkits and drum mic kits for their home or project studio.
+Miking drums is almost a "lost art" in the time of 40GB drum sample libraries, electronic music and home music production.
+Today, starting out making music with drum samples doesn't require knowing how to mic drums.
+But those of you who want to take it up a notch are getting drum kits and drums mic kits for their home or project studio.
 Although drum samples make everything easier and more consistent, they also tend to take away from the personalization of both the band and the people behind the production.

-Without getting too much into the "back in my day" spiels, miking drums is an important topic and this guide brings together research and experience to give you more ideas to work off of in your exploration of audio engineering.
+Without getting too much into the "back in my day" spiels, knowing how to mic a drum set is an important topic and this guide brings together research and experience to give you more ideas to work off of in your exploration of audio engineering.

 Whether you only have one mic or have an entire locker full of vintage mics, going back to the basics and reinforcing fundamental knowledge will give you a sort of "home point" when exploring techniques or coming up with new ones.

 The first is mic type.
 Although some mics are more obviously labelled for their purposes in their model naming (like a mic specifically labelled "kick"), other more versatile mics go for a certain frequency response.
 Does a mic favor high or low frequency capturing?
-Knowing what your mics' frequency response will allow you to match mics to the appropriate sound source.
+Knowing your mics' frequency response will allow you to match mics to the appropriate sound source.
+Understanding how to mic a kick drum can lend itself to other applications.
 Sometimes a "kick" mic can work for floor toms for example.
-Dynamic mics are also usually used in close proximity and with high SPL sources like shells while Condenser mics are usually used further like overheads although some condenser designs are meant to be used up close as well.
-Again, check the specifications before attempting to use a condenser mic for high SPL sources as the shock may destroy more sensitive diaphragms
+Dynamic mics are also usually used in close proximity and with high SPL sources like shells while Condenser mics are usually used further away from drums like overheads, although some condenser designs are meant to be used up close as well.
+Again, check the specifications before attempting to use a condenser mic for high SPL sources as the shock may destroy more sensitive diaphragms.

 The next important detail is becoming familiar with your mics' polar patterns.
 This will influence how you position them around your drum kit.
-Cardioid patterns tend to capture sound in front of them so placing an SM57 on a snare for example, requires you to point the capsule towards where you want the sound to be picked up: For more attack, point at the center.
+Cardioid patterns tend to capture sound in front of them so placing an SM57 for direct micing a snare drum for example, requires you to point the capsule towards where you want the sound to be picked up: For more attack, point at the center.
 For more resonance and ring, a little bit off center.
 Same goes for toms.

 Lastly (for now at least), is how the mics are mounted.
 Some mics can be mounted via a clip on the drumkit.
 These clips are usually included with a set.
-The advantage is that setup time is easier while the disadvantage is that you will experience more mic bleed and crosstalk (capturing the vibration of the shells not directly miked).
+The advantage is that drum mic setup time is easier while the disadvantage is that you will experience more mic bleed and crosstalk (capturing the vibration of the shells not directly miked).
 These are usually undesirable although some engineers tend to use the bleed to glue the sound of the entire kit together.
 Clips also limit your placement options especially with toms.
-Sometimes it is more desirable to use a mic stand to mic certain parts of the kit to prevent cymbal bleed.
+Sometimes it is more desirable to use Mic Stands to mic certain parts of the kit to prevent cymbal bleed.

-Recording Drums With One Mic - Large Diaphraghm Condensers
+How to Record Drums With One Mic - Large Diaphragm Condensers

 Just because you just have one mic doesn't mean you have to compromise your recording quality.
 While not the best for modern rock and metal, for indie, classic rock, jazz and blues, 1 mic for drums is adequate so long as you use a great Large Diaphragm Condenser Microphone.
 The most optimal spot for a single mic is directly in front of the kit, elevated at least 1 foot higher than the tallest cymbal and pointing towards the snare.
 This ensures that the entire kit is captured.
-If you need more kick drum, just move the mic down and slightly closer.
+To understand how to mic a kick drum and how to get more kick drum, just move the mic down and slightly closer.

 In this recording entitled "Feliz", I miked up the drums using this technique and recorded the other instruments later.
 This track is a garage/indie track with a late 60's vibe.
 To give the mono guitar track more dimension, I added a room reverb.
 I also employed using an 1176 style compressor to give it a bit of grit appropriate to the vibe of the track.
 Overall, this track was a challenge I undertook to see how fast we could write and record a song and have it played on the radio.
 From writing to radio took us 6 hours.
 Don't underestimate the power of simplicity!

-Three and Four Mic Techniques - Glyn Johns Method for Vintage Sounding Drums
+How to Record Drums with Three and Four Drum Mic Techniques - Glyn Johns Method for Vintage Sounding Drums

 Glyn Johns has produced and/or engineered with such artists as Led Zeppelin, The Rolling Stones, the Beatles (during the Get Back Sessions), The Who, Eagles, Bob Dylan.
 Eric Clapton and more.
-His signature drum miking style which results in a natural sounding drum kit that can be tweaked to take in more or less of the room the drums are in.
+This is a man who knows how to mic drums.
+His signature drum miking technique which results in a natural sounding drum kit that can be tweaked to take in more or less of the room the drums are in.
 While he usually uses three mics, this technique can be used with four.

 The method revolves around a mono overhead mic placed above the drummer with another mic beside the floor tom with the same distance to the drummer as the overhead mic.
 The height of the overhead mic determines how much of the room sound gets captured.

 The placement of the next mics is where variations can start to be used.
-For three mic setups, Johns uses a large diaphraghm condenser mic placed in front of the kit much like the mono miking technique but placed closer to the kick drum since most of the tone will come from the overhead and side mics.
+For a three drum mic setup for drums, Johns uses a large diaphragm condenser mic placed in front of the kit much like the mono miking drum technique but placed closer to the kick drum since most of the tone will come from the overhead and side mics.
 If more kick drum is desired, you can place the front mic lower and closer to the kick drum.

 The four mic variant involves a close miked snare and close miked kick.
 This is the method more commonly used today since it gives more impact from the kick and snare.